Thomas Cook sees Grexit boosting travel industry

 Thomas Cook has made a series of disposals in recent months to reduce its 890 million pounds debt.
 Earlier this week shareholders overwhelmingly backed the disposal of five Spanish hotels and the sale and leaseback of part of its aircraft fleet.

-It also sold its Indian business to Fairfax Financial (FFH.TO) for around $150 million this month.
+It also sold its Indian business to Fairfax Financial for around $150 million this month.

 The company, which last week said travel industry outsider Harriet Green would become its new chief executive, said the sales would help it to "re-energise the business and begin to rebuild profitability and reduce debt".

-TUI Travel TT.L, the world's biggest tour operator, recently predicted a strong performance in the key summer trading period with booking volumes well ahead of last year.
+TUI Travel, the world's biggest tour operator, recently predicted a strong performance in the key summer trading period with booking volumes well ahead of last year.

 (Editing by Adveith Nair and Hans-Juergen Peters)